linkeddatacenter/kees/README.md

 KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.
 Artificial Intelligences and humans can use KEES to populate, merge, exchange and enrich such knowledge.
 KEES is a Semantic Web Application.

+To trade a *domain knowledge* means to license the know how about to:

+- collect the right data,
+- trust in the data quality,
+- reasonings about collected data
+- answer the right questions

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)

 ## Core KEES concepts